*Updated 2024

 His movies are the highest-grossing Bond installments

-Ever since Craig took helm of the franchise, it has reached financial records.
+After Craig took helm of the franchise, it has reached financial records.
 His Casino Royale debut was so acclaimed that the movie earned $599 million and became the highest-grossing James Bond movie in the entire series at that time.
-While his second film, Quantum of Solace, fell short with “only” $586.1 million, his third Bond film, Skyfall, which premiered in 2012, earned $1.1 billion, becoming the highest-grossing film in the entire series and the 25th highest-grossing film of all time.
+While his second film, Quantum of Solace, fell short with “only” $586.1 million, his third Bond film, Skyfall, which premiered in 2012, earned $1.1 billion, becoming the highest-grossing film in the entire series and the 33rd highest-grossing film of all time – at that time.
 Craig’s fourth Bond film, Spectre, premiered in 2015, and amassed $880 million worldwide.
+Craig’s fifth and final Bond film, No Time to Die, raked in $708 million at the box office, the fourth largest grossing movie of 2020/2021.
 As the figures show, Craig has financially rejuvenated the franchise.
-Time will tell what Craig’s fifth and final Bond film, No Time to Die, will rake in at the box office, though it’s off to a promising start with $113 million internationally (so far) after its opening weekend.

 He brought James Bond into the 21st century – and humanized him